modo-studio/Curt/README.md

 ## Operators

 These are the Curt operators and some examples, check out the [tests](https://github.com/carambalabs/Curt/blob/master/Example/CurtTests/Tests.swift) to see all the cases and examples between Curt and Native API.
+All the operators return **activated** `NSLayoutConstraint`.

 ### Operator `~`